Dear Seniors,

 From India, Mumbai

-This is addition to what Mr Nathrao and Abhay has written.
+This is in addition to what Mr. Nathrao and Abhay have written.

-Well gentleman, to give proper suggestion, you need to give us more information.
+Well, gentlemen, to give proper suggestions, you need to provide us with more information.
 What is your qualification?
 What is your designation?
 What is the nature of your industry?
-What is the geographical spread where your product or services are sold out?
+What is the geographical spread where your products or services are sold?

-Well you wish to make shift from HR to Marketing, but then how many times did you accompany Marketing personnel at the field?
-What efforts you have put up to understand why their shoes wear out in the field?
+If you wish to shift from HR to Marketing, how many times have you accompanied Marketing personnel in the field?
+What efforts have you made to understand why their shoes wear out in the field?
 Have you identified the competencies required for the marketing personnel?
-Which competencies do you posses?
-How did you ascertain that you possess those competencies?
+Which competencies do you possess?
+How have you ascertained that you possess those competencies?

-Above all, in your company are salespersons considered as marketing personnel?
-Sales and Marketing both are independent functions, nevertheless, in India, former is often dismissed as latter!
+Above all, in your company, are salespersons considered as marketing personnel?
+Sales and Marketing are independent functions; however, in India, the former is often dismissed as the latter!

 Thanks,